jordoncm/web-application-scaffolding/src/static/js/readme.md

 Note About \_\_was\_\_.js Files
 -------------------------------

-These special files contain basic methods to make the Closure compiler function as expected.
+These special files contain basic methods to make the Closure Compiler function as expected.
 These mostly work out details to make the Closure Compiler function properly doing advanced optimization without requiring the Closure Library as well.
 See comments in thier source for details.
 Do not remove them